 - Employees who have traveled to a Level 3 region, been in close contact with someone who has been diagnosed with COVID-19, or are experiencing any symptoms of the virus are required to stay home for a minimum of 14 days.

-- All persons, including employees arriving for shifts, entering our facilities will have their temperature taken and asked screening questions at the entrance.
+- All persons, including physicians and employees arriving for shifts, entering our facilities will have their temperature taken and asked screening questions at the entrance.
 Those with a fever or who have had COVID-19 exposure or exhibiting illness symptoms will be rescheduled.
 People with a mild cough or cold (with no fever and no exposure to the virus) will be provided with a mask to wear while on site.
 Additional protocols may be applied and may vary by physician.
 These include, but are not limited to, advance rescheduling of any patient that may be at higher risk/serious complications if exposed to COVID-19 virus.

 - Patients are asked to wait in their vehicle until 10 minutes before their scheduled appointment to check in to support efforts for social distancing by reducing the number of people in the lobby and waiting areas.

 - To limit the number of people in our lobby and waiting area, we are asking patients to come to their appointment alone, or if assistance is necessary, to limit guest to 1 person.

 - Daily cleaning and disinfecting routines have been increased, including sanitation of all surfaces, doorknobs, etc. throughout the lobby, waiting and clinical areas.

 - A “no guests” policy in the clinic exam rooms has been implemented.
 Only the patient will be taken back to the exam room with an exception of one person to assist the patient if medically necessary.

 - Ortho Illinois Surgery Center limits patients to a single companion to reduce the number of people utilizing the waiting room.